-1. A goalkeeper throw is awarded when: (I) a player of the opposing team has entered the goal area in violation of Rule 6:2a; (II) the goalkeeper has controlled the ball in the goal area or the ball is stationary on the floor in the goal area (6:4-5); (III) a player of the opposing team has touched the ball when it is rolling on the floor in the goal area (6:5, 1st paragraph) or (IV) when the ball has crossed the outer goal line, after having been touched last by the goalkeeper or a player of the opposing team.
+A goalkeeper throw is awarded when: (I) a player of the opposing team has entered the goal area in violation of Rule 6:2a; (II) the goalkeeper has controlled the ball and his body in the goal area or the ball is stationary on the floor in the goal area (6:4-5); (III) a player of the opposing team has touched the ball when it is rolling on the floor in the goal area (6:5, 1st paragraph) or (IV) when the ball has crossed the outer goal line, after having been touched last by the goalkeeper or a player of the opposing team.

-This means that in all these situations the ball is considered out of play, and that the game is resumed with a goalkeeper throw (13:3) if there is a violation after a goalkeeper throw has been awarded and before it has been executed.
+This means that in all these situations the ball is considered out of play, and that the game is resumed with a goalkeeper throw (13:3) if there is a violation after a goalkeeper throw has been awarded and before it has been executed (see also definition of the ball being "in play" in Rule 7).